 David Austin, creator of the much-loved David Austin roses, died on December 18, 2018 at his home in England.
 He was an inspiring rose breeder that made English roses popular the world over.
 Many of these are disease resistant and grown by PRS members.
 More on his life and legacy is here.

 On January 21, 2018 PRS VP Lou Giacchino received the American Rose Society - Colonial District Consulting Rosarian of the Year Award from District Vice-Director Ray Shipley.

 PRS is on the move!
-Please take a look at our outstanding, "In Your Zone", article on page 86 of the March/April 2017 issue of American Rose, the magazine of the American Rose Society.
+Please take a look at our outstanding, ARS Mag Article A Rose Society Focused on the Future.pdf on page 86 of the March/April 2017 issue of American Rose, the magazine of the American Rose Society.

 Rose Tunnel by Inez Jackson